-An attorney can help you through the process and ensure professional aid when drafting your will.
+An attorney can help you through the process and ensure professional aid when drafting your Will.
 Prices can start as low as $200.00 to get the Will done, so it’s very economical, even when you get an attorney to help you.

 How long does it take to create a Will?

-Creating a will may be done quickly or take weeks to complete.
+Creating a Will may be done quickly or take weeks to complete.
 This all depends on your situation.
 If you have few assets, not a lot of property, and one or two beneficiaries, creating a Will can be as quick as a few days.
 Wills take longer if your estate is more complicated.

 Do I need an attorney?
 Can I hand write my Will?

 This all depends on your situation and finances.
-Of course, having a qualified expert by your side will aid you tremendously since attorneys know the rules of the game and how to benefit you the most in the end.
+Of course, having a qualified expert on your side will aid you tremendously since attorneys know the rules of the game and how to benefit you the most in the end.
 You are not only paying for the Will, but also to ensure that proper measures are taken for all your assets.

 North Carolina considers holographic (handwritten) Wills legal if found after death in place intended for safekeeping.
 However, there is no guarantee this Will may be found or entered into the record, so it’s best to at least make someone aware of its existence if you do not want to create an official document with an attorney.

 Should my spouse and I have a joint Will or separate Wills?

 We do not recommend a joint Will because you cannot probate them separately, thus this makes it very difficult to probate the Will and administer the estate of the second spouse to die.
 Also, the surviving spouse needs to have the ability to make changes to his or her Will, which is very difficult to do with a joint Will.